Dragon (Adventureland)

 The Dragon was an O.D.
 Hopkins steel roller coaster located at Adventureland in Altoona, Iowa.
 The coaster opened for Adventureland's sixteenth season of operation on May 12, 1990, and was partially dismantled during the spring/summer of 2020 to make way for the Dragon Slayer 4D Freespin.

 History

-Construction on the Dragon had begun on an unoccupied plot of land and lake area by the as early as December 1989, although it isn't known when the ride was officially announced.
-The coaster's station was located on land formerly occupied by the recently-installed Convoy ride, which was relocated to its current location in the park.
+Construction on the Dragon had begun on an unoccupied plot of land and lake area as early as December 1989, although it isn't known when the ride was officially announced.
+The coaster's station was located on land formerly occupied by the recently installed Convoy ride, which was relocated to its current location in the park.
 In a move to match the Dragon's theme, the Riverview area of the park that the ride was built around was rechristened as Dragon Island.